hrtechifyed/GrowwithHR-Version2/ROADMAP.md

 # Release strategy

-The repository remains at `0.15.1-beta` during integration.
+The repository remains at `0.15.1-beta` during integration and validation.

 The target `0.16.0-beta` version must be applied as one coordinated release cut across every version-bearing file governed by the version-sync contract.